mattpolzin/JSONAPI/README.md

 let nullableAttribute: Attribute<String?>
 ```

-An resource object that does not have attributes can be described by adding the following to an `ResourceObjectDescription`:
+A resource object that does not have attributes can be described by adding the following to an `ResourceObjectDescription`:
 ```swift
 typealias Attributes = NoAttributes
 ```